Test Day Procedures and Tips

 Test Day Fees

 Test Day fees will be provided to you for each test, at the time you receive your notification from the coach that your test has been submitted and accepted.
-The Skate Canada fee for all tests is $10, except for a competitive test which is $20.
-Hospitality fees, which cover evaluators’ expenses, are $6 for the first test and $3 for each additional test.
 Please enclose the test fee sheet and payment (cash or cheque) in an envelope, marking "Test" on the outside.
 The due date for Test fees is printed on the test sheet.
 Only tests that have been paid for by the due date will be included on the test day schedule.
 Out of town skaters may bring their fee on the day of the test.

 Preparing for Test Day

 - Approximately 4-5 weeks before test day, your coach prepares a list of potential tests.
-The list is forwarded to the Test Chair who in turn submits the test list to Skate Canada – EOS office.
+The list is forwarded to the Test Chair who in turn submits the test list to Skate Canada.

 - Your coach will have until 2 weeks before the first scheduled test day to decide whether or not the skater is ready to take the test on test day.